ian57/piforcetools-1.X/README.md

 ## Usage

-Left/Right buttons determine Game mode or Command mode respectively.
-Up/Down navigate items within a mode.
-Select button will select the item being displayed.
-In Command mode, the following commands can be used:
+Left/Right buttons allows to select the item in the top view menu : Games by systems, by type, Favorites (need a files to describe favorite games), All games, Ping netdimm and shutdown.
+Up/Down navigate items within each mode.
+A short press on the Select button will select the item being displayed.
+A long press on the Select Button will take you in the upper level of the menu.

-1. Change Target - By default, you can send binaries to up to 4 nodes, configured at 192.168.1.2, 192.168.1.3, 192.168.1.4, 192.168.1.5.
-Each time you select Change Target, the target will be changed.
-2. Ping Netdimm - To test if the Netdimm is reachable via a ping.

 ## Getting Started